 Marathis account for the majority of people in Maharashtra.
 The Marathi people are an Indo-Aryan ethnic group with a history going back more than 2,000 years.
-Minority groups include the Gujarati, Bihari, Punjabis, Paris, Tamil and Kanarese.
-Maharashtra is also home to the Adivasis, an indigenous tribal people that includes the Halba, Konkana, Warli and Thakar.
+Minority groups include the Gujarati, Bihari, Punjabis, Paris, Tamil, and Kanarese.
+Maharashtra is also home to the Adivasis, an indigenous tribal people that consists of the Halba, Konkana, Warli, and Thakar.

 The gender ratio in Maharashtra is 925 females for every 1,000 males, which is below the national average of 940, but certainly not the lowest in the country.
 The population density of the state is also lower than average.

-In 2013, it was found that Maharashtra's urban population growth had slowed by more than 10% between 2001 and 2011, rising 23.67% compared to growth of more than 34.5% between 1991 and 2001.
+In 2013, it was found that Maharashtra's urban population growth had slowed by more than 10% between 2001 and 2011, rising 23.67% compared to an increase of more than 34.5% between 1991 and 2001.
 This decline in growth is due to lower fertility and reduced internal migration numbers.